cryptaliagy/cli-rs/README.md

 ### CLI

-1. Logging configuration with the `fern` crate
+1. Logging configuration with the `tracing` crate
 1. Initial base CLI struct with count-based verbosity
 1. `manfile` generation on build based on `clap` CLI command